vishalsharma-pixel/tfae-orchestration/routines/conductor-routine-prompt.md

   it (see `workflow-map.yaml`: Code Review → Ready To Test requires a human merge, this Routine/agent never merges).

-*This step is intentionally left light — flesh out with more specific prompt-composition guidance (e.g. how much repo context to include, how to handle a task that references other in-flight tasks) once the first few real dispatches show what's actually missing.*
+*This step's prompt-composition guidance (what context to include, how to handle tasks referencing other in-flight work) may still get refined after more real dispatches — but the dispatch mechanics below are now concrete, confirmed against Cursor's actual API schema.*

 Then, mechanically: